yochannah/carpentries.org/pages/community-lessons.md

 title: Community Developed Lessons
 ---

 The Carpentries community is commited to a collaborative and open process for lesson development and to sharing teaching materials.
-We provide two avenues for community members to share lesson materials - The Carpentries Incubator and The CarpentriesLab.
+We provide two avenues for community members to share lesson materials - The Carpentries Incubator and The Carpentries Lab.

 [The Carpentries Incubator](#the-carpentries-incubator) is for: